Last Updated on December 3, 2021 by Federal Disability Lawyer

-When filing for FERS disability retirement, one is required to file for SSA disability at some point in the process.
-Some Human Resource offices have declared that it must be filed prior to OPM’s acceptance of a disability retirement application; this is not true.
+When filing for FERS Disability Retirement, one is required to file for SSA Disability at some point in the process.
+Some Human Resource offices have declared that it must be filed prior to OPM’s acceptance of a Federal Disability Retirement application; this is not true.
 A receipt showing that SSA has been filed can be forwarded to OPM at any time — even after approval.

 Robert R. McGill